-In fact, at the University female students generally outperform male students in Physics when it comes to final results; it's just that there are few to begin with.
-A-Level Psychology is very similar to GCSE English in the way you have to write a lot in a short amount of time.
-An alternative explanation of the numbers is that schools (especially the one led by Katharine Birbalsingh) provide an environment that actively discourages girls from taking an interest in physics by reinforcing gender stereotypes even in schools.
+The topics covered will include nuclear and particle physics, thermodynamics and oscillations.
+However, studying physics still brings with it some interesting career opportunities.
+It's easy to assume that physicists care about why the universe exists and how everything works.
+At university, female students generally outperform male students in Physics when it comes to final results; it's just that there are few to begin with.
+A Level Psychology is also very similar to GCSE English in terms of writing a lot in a short amount of time.
+An alternative explanation of the numbers is that schools (especially those led by Katharine Birbalsingh) provide an environment that actively discourages girls from taking an interest in physics by reinforcing gender stereotypes even in schools.

 This could be why some schools don't offer A Level Physics in the first place.